What You Need to Know About The New UL 752 and ASTM F3561-22

 TSS UL 752 Standard for Bullet Resistant Barrier Testing chart-01-1But there were a few important instances in which this wasn’t the case.
 At a glance Level 3 and Level 6 look extremely different.
 Level 3 materials stop three shots from a .44 Magnum pistol.
 Level 6 materials stop five shots from a 9mm Uzi submachine gun.

-However, many modern materials that pass the Level 3 test will also pass the Level 6 test.
+However, some modern materials that pass the Level 3 test will also pass the Level 6 test.
 This is owing to how ballistic materials physically interact with speeding bullets of different shapes and weights.
 And the bullets used at Levels 3 and 6 are very similar.
-But, many of the same materials that are rated for Level 3 and 6 will not pass Level 4 or 5 tests.
-In fact, with some bullet-resistant materials, Level 4 can be harder to pass than Level 8.
+But, many of the same materials that are rated for Level 6 will not pass Level 4 or 5 tests.

 This sort of inconsistency, or “exceptions” to the rule, is one of the reasons that UL completely overhauled the 752 standard last year, creating the revised UL 752 12th edition.